Become a Volunteer!

 - Horticultural knowledge and hands-on experience

-- Free individual membership after 50 hours of volunteer service
+- Earn an individual membership after 50 hours of volunteer service

 - A "Lifetime Membership" to the Gardens after 500 hours of volunteer service